 Did the student grow up their biological parents?

 If 'no', did their guardians go to college?

 Is there an adult male figure at home?

-Please rate your high school attendance on a scale of 1 to 5.
+Please rate your youth's middle school attendance on a scale of 1 to 5.
 1 means you did not miss classes.
 5 indicates you skipped class on a regular basis.

 What are some of your student's interests outside of school?